Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Background and Previous Work

-A hypergraph is an ordered pair $\gH = (V, E)$, with $n := |V|$ and $m := |E|$, where $V$ is the set of vertices (or nodes) and $E \subseteq 2^{V} \setminus \{\}$ is the (nonempty) set of hyperedges.
-The hyperedge weights are stored in the diagonal matrix $W \in \mathbb{R}^{m \times m}$.
-The vertex and hyperedge degrees are defined as $d_u = \sum_{e \in E: u \in e} |w_e|$ for $u \in V$ and $\delta_e = |e|$ for $e \in E$.
-Hypergraphs where $\delta(e) = k$ for some $k \in \mathbb{N}$ for all $e \in E$ are called $k$-uniform.
+{\bf Undirected and Directed Hypergraphs} \phantom{aa} The hyperedge weights are stored in the diagonal matrix $W \in \mathbb{R}^{m \times m}$.
+The vertex and hyperedge degrees are defined as $\mathbf{D}_u = \sum_{e \in E: u \in e} |w_e|$ for $u \in V$ and $\delta_e = |e|$ for $e \in E$.
+Hypergraphs where $\delta_e = k$ for some $k \in \mathbb{N}$ for all $e \in E$ are called $k$-uniform.
 Graphs are $2$-uniform hypergraphs.
 Following~\cite{GALLO1993177}, we define a directed hypergraph as a hypergraph where each edge $e \in E$ is partitioned in a {\em tail set} $T(e)$ and a \textit{head set} $H(e)$.
 If $H(e)$ is empty, $e$ is an undirected edge.
 Research on learning on directed hypergraphs remains limited, with most existing works either constrained to task-specific scenarios~\citep{Luo, Gatta} or restricted to 2-uniform directed hypergraphs~\citep{dhmconv,DHGNN}.
 This gap has been recently addressed through the Generalized Directed Laplacian~\citep{fiorini2024let}, a complex Hermitian operator that unifies directed and undirected hypergraphs, and extends several popular methods for directed graphs to the hypergraph domain.
 However, their method, while being suitable for directed hypergraphs, is still implicitly biased towards homophilic settings and can be prone to oversmoothing.